 PhD Studentships and Postgraduate Opportunities in High Energy Physics

 We are looking for prospective PhD students to work with us on a range of exciting projects in particle physics.
-Please notice: the deadline to apply for funded PhD studentships for this academic year is February 1st 2019.
-Also notice that for self funded students this deadline does not apply.
+Please notice: the deadline to apply for funded PhD studentships for this academic year is February 1st 2020.
+We are happy to consider students with external sources of funding.

 Projects for PhD students